koshlan/Spatial/Analysis_of_Polygons.md

 output: html_document
 ---

-To produce more reproducible research, I am migrating tutorials to Rmarkdown using knitr.
+To produce more reproducible research and get the most out of reading, I am migrating tutorial notes to Rmarkdown using knitr.

-This document was created after following a tutorial from Brunsdon and Comber's (2015) An Introduction to R for Spatial Analysis.
+This particular document was created after following a tutorial from Brunsdon and Comber's (2015) An Introduction to R for Spatial Analysis.

-Foremost, I wanted to reproduce their nice vizualization of spatial adjacency networks.
+Foremost, they had very nice vizualization of spatial adjacency networks.

+### Packages
 Here are the preliminaries:

 ```r